best-practice-and-impact/qa-of-code-guidance/early_development/glossary.md

+* Referential transparency - the fact that a function can be replaced with it's output value without changing the result of the program.
+* Parameter - the arguments that a function or method expects to be provided when it is called.
+* Argument - a value which is being passed to a program, function or class.

+* Object-oriented programming (OOP) - defining and using objects that contain both data (attributes) and logic (methods).

+* Application Programming Interface (API) - an interface that defines how you can interact with software.
+For example, the functions or methods from a package that a typical user will interact with.

 * Assured -
 * Auditable -
 * Reproducibile - produces the same results, given the same analysis and the same data.